gitjuba/javascript-roguelike/LOG.md

 - successful motion (moving against wall or monster does nothing?)
 - a "resolved" attack (may attack empty space to make "void" attack)

+I need a log system, for showing game messages on screen.
+In ADOM the event log is shown on the top of the screen.
+Side note: ADOM screen was 80 by 25, of which 80 by 20 tiles showed the map.
+If I make the screen also 25 characters tall, I'll have 70x25 for the map.
+Can I fit the log in the side bar?
+Nah, that's too narrow.
+I could put it in the bottom.
+How may rows?
+I could show some log buffer.
+Five rows?

+How to format the log?
+Put a `>` in the beginning of each line.
+When an event (player or monster attacking) generates a log message, push it to a buffer which is five lines long.

+Or rather, the log can (for the moment) contain the whole game, but we only show five most recent entries.